 Application deadline Oct 31st 2022

 Want to learn more about TeenFlight?
 Visit our YouTube channel

 The Aerospace College and Career Exploration and Selection System (ACCESS) is our program for teens and young adults ages 14-21.
 Using our Explore Aerospace series topics, we provide an introduction to our six core topics: Aeronautics, Airframe & Powerplant, Solar System, Commercial Space Travel, Drones and Robotics.

 ACCESS Phase I is a 10 hour self-guided introduction in to careers in Aviation, Drones, Robotics, Commercial Space, and the Solar System.
 Over the course of 3 months we also meet in person 3 times to hear from industry professionals about their careers.

 ACCESS provides informal Career & Technical Education (CTE) through our applied engineering curriculum that includes developing skills that are universally applicable across multiple trades, such as learning to read plans, riveting, measuring, fitting, electrical systems, engine systems, etc. Our structure is intended to prepare the whole student for a career, focusing on soft skills that are necessary for most careers regardless of industry.
 In addition, our locations and business partners integrate into our program the opportunity for on-the-job exposure to all aspects of the Aerospace Industry.
 Our program introduces students to a wide range of skills and competencies both specific to the industry and generalized for success in any field, equipping them for continued education toward a well-paying, self-sustaining career.

 Interested in joining ACCESS?
-We are currently recruiting for our fall cohort!
-If you are a high school student or freshman in college, please email us to learn more about the program, or fill out an application here and we will notify you when our next 10 week program will begin.
+If you are a high school student or freshman in college, please fill out an application here and we will notify you when our next 10 week program will begin.
 We hope you join us!

 ASK ROBOTICS AND